 Yes, Organic Social Still Matters

-As social platforms continue to build out paid products and shifting their algorithms to reduce the volume of organic brand posts in users’ feeds, marketers continue to question whether organic social is still a worthwhile investment.
+As social platforms continue to build out paid products and shifting their algorithms to reduce the volume of organic brand posts in users’ feeds, marketers continue to ask this question.

 The short answer?
 Yes.
 While paid social is necessary to drive awareness and immediate conversion, organic social still accomplishes a number of key goals: